React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 • Custom hooks let you extract and reuse stateful logic across components.

 • Building a React UI?
-UXPin Merge lets designers prototype with your team’s actual React components, so what gets designed uses the same hooks and logic that ships to production.
+UXPin Merge lets designers prototype with your team’s actual React components — hooks and all — so what gets designed is what ships to production.

 Design UI with code-backed components.